sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     BinaryDiff = {
         ; This is version 1.
         v : 1,
-        ; optionally, a diff can say what different digests ; of the document should be before and after it is applied.
+        ; Optionally, a diff can say what different digests ; of the document should be before and after it is applied.
+        ; If there is more than one entry, parties MAY check one or ; all of them.
-        ? digest : { DigestAlgorithm =>
+        ? digest : { * DigestAlgorithm =>
                          [ pre : Digest,
                            post : Digest ]},

-        ; optionally, a diff can give some information to identify ; which document it applies to, and what document you get ; from applying it.
+        ; Optionally, a diff can give some information to identify ; which document it applies to, and what document you get ; from applying it.
 These might be a tuple of a document type ; and a publication type.